yongliang-wu/DoCo/README.md

 <h2 align="center">Unlearning Concepts in Diffusion Model via Concept Domain Correction and Concept Preserving Gradient</h2>

+## News

+* :fire: [2024.12.10] Our paper is accepted by AAAI-2025 !

 ## Introduction
-This repository contains the PyTorch implementation for the preprint paper [Unlearning Concepts in Diffusion Model via Concept Domain Correction and Concept Preserving Gradient](https://arxiv.org/abs/2405.15304).
+This repository contains the PyTorch implementation for the paper [Unlearning Concepts in Diffusion Model via Concept Domain Correction and Concept Preserving Gradient](https://arxiv.org/abs/2405.15304).

 In this paper, we propose DoCo (Domain Correction), a novel concept domain correction framework for machine unlearning in text-to-image diffusion models.
 Our method addresses two major challenges in existing machine unlearning approaches: limited generalization and utility degradation.
 DoCo achieves comprehensive concept unlearning through: